Digitizing your PMO can have multiple benefits. Learn how to build a digital PMO in 5 steps and make your digital PMO a success.

 To make a digital PMO work well, you need the right project data to make correct decisions on a project’s prospects of failure or success.
 You need a tight handle on deliverables and resources.
 You’re looking for that insight, that visibility across your project pipeline.
 You need a PPM solution that will enable you to make strategic decisions about which projects should be prioritized and which projects should fail early – the ones that are a waste of resources and effort.
 Organizations struggle typically with accepting that projects fail.
 Invariably, they’ll leave it to the very last minute – or often when a project is actually finished – in accepting a project has failed.

-This Guide “Portfolio Planning Can Save Millions on Your Bottom Line” will help you understand the benefits of selecting the right projects and how to implement a Portfolio Planning process in their organisation.
+This guide “Portfolio Planning Can Save Millions on Your Bottom Line” will help you understand the benefits of selecting the right projects and how to implement a Portfolio Planning process in their organization.

 A sign of PPM maturity in an organization is when they have enough visibility of their project pipeline that they can make strategic decisions and recognise that early failure can be a positive thing.
 They can’t make those decisions unless they have immediate insight into their project portfolios.
 When you have a proven solution like Cora PPM it gives you that visibility into your pipeline’s performance.